 Ideally, work with product specialists and potential consumers to gather information about what they’d like to see in response to their queries for information about a product like yours.
 For instance, you could offer a better organised and more detailed information page or add comparison pages highlighting the benefits of your products vs competitors.
 You could add appropriate videos and images instead of only relying on text.

-Pay Attention to Technical and On-Page SEO
+Technical and On-Page Elements of SaaS SEO

 In particular, pay attention to technical SEO.
 For instance, test your pages to ensure they load relatively quickly and work well on various devices.
 Primarily, this attention to detail ensures website visitors enjoy a good experience.
 Search engines also consider website and page performance as ranking factors.